-2. Basis of Preparation
+2. Basis of preparation and accounting policies

 2.1 Basis of Preparation and Statement of Compliance

 The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards (Accounting Standards), Interpretations, the Superannuation Industry (Supervision) Act 1993 and provisions of the Trust Deed.